OpenSourceEconomics/respy/doc/source/tutorial.rst

 This directly returns the value of the coefficients at the final step of the optimizer as well as the value of the criterion function.
 However, some additional files appear in the meantime.

 * **optimization.respy.log**

 The provides some information about each step of the optimizer and a final message from the optimizer about convergence.
+See the **SciPy** documentation for details on the convergence message.

 * **optimization.respy.info**